New tobacco and vaping laws in Western Australia

 What this means for tobacco sellers

-Anyone involved in selling, supplying, or storing illicit tobacco or vaping products may face significant penalties and other enforcement action under existing and new laws.
+Anyone involved in selling, supplying, or storing illicit tobacco or vaping products may face significant penalties and other enforcement action.

 Closure orders

-Closure orders will allow the Department of Health to close any store found selling or storing illicit tobacco or vaping products.
+Closure orders enable the Department of Health to close premises that are found selling, storing or supplying illicit tobacco or vaping products.

 Closure orders may be issued for:

-- Long term closure: up to 12 months, if ordered by the Court.
+• Long-term closure: up to 12 months, if ordered by a Court.

 Penalties

-Penalties will increase under the new laws, and new offences have been introduced.
+Penalties have increased under the new laws, and new offences apply.

-WA will have the some of the strongest penalties in Australia for serious offences involving illicit tobacco and vaping products.
+WA has some of the strongest penalties in Australia for serious offences involving illicit tobacco and vaping products.
 This includes imprisonment for serious cases.

 Reporting suspected illegal sales